Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Related work

-In the absence of a closely matched baseline that estimates a global relative-altitude prior from a single nadir image under our training setting, general-purpose monocular metric depth estimation (MMDE) models serve as the closest contextual references.
+In the absence of a closely matched baseline that estimates a global relative-altitude prior from a single nadir image in the considered problem formulation, general-purpose monocular metric depth estimation (MMDE) models serve as the closest contextual references.
 Foundation models such as Depth Anything V2~\cite{yangDepthAnythingV22024} and UniDepth V2~\cite{piccinelliUniDepthV2UniversalMonocular2025} are deployed zero-shot across diverse scenarios.
 These models are primarily designed for dense metric depth prediction at the pixel level, typically in near-field visual settings.
 When applied zero-shot to high-altitude nadir images with limited dense local texture cues, the domain shift restricts their ability to approximate a reliable global relative-altitude prior.
-Furthermore, in our setting, applying direct continuous regression to texture-degraded aerial patterns can lead to less stable optimization, as the mapping between spatial appearance and continuous metric scale is highly nonlinear.
+Furthermore, for the considered altitude-estimation task on texture-degraded aerial imagery, direct continuous regression can lead to less stable optimization, as the mapping between spatial appearance and continuous metric scale is highly nonlinear.

-To improve robustness under this setting, our framework leverages frequency-domain analysis and regression-as-classification (RAC).
+To improve robustness, the proposed altitude estimation module combines frequency-domain analysis with a regression-as-classification (RAC) formulation.
 Rather than relying exclusively on spatial-domain convolutions, the proposed altitude estimation module transforms the input into the frequency domain via fast Fourier transform (Spat2Freq).
-Studies~\cite{linDeepFrequencyFiltering2023, yangFDAFourierDomain2020} indicate that frequency-domain representations can capture global structural periodicities and may be less sensitive to spatial texture degradation.
+Prior studies use frequency-domain operations to modulate transferable components or reduce domain discrepancies~\cite{linDeepFrequencyFiltering2023, yangFDAFourierDomain2020}.
+Motivated by these findings, we evaluate whether a frequency-domain representation can provide useful global scale cues for the present altitude-estimation task.